hkfuertes/AAGW/README.md

 Tested on:
 - **OnePlus X, _running LineageOS 18.1 (Android 11)_**: working in all modes.
   - The `LocalOnlyHotSpot` uses `wlan0` MAC as BSSID.
 It can be automatically detected if app is in `priv-app`, if wifi is enabled.
-  - If the app is `priv-app` it can also auto accept Android Auto connection and reset MTP mode when finished/errored.
 - **FireStickTV, _running LineageOS 18.1 (Android 11)_**: working on Client Mode, _Maybe Server Mode using external AP (needs test)_
   - It gets `wlan0` without `priv-app`.
   - The `LocalOnlyHotSpot` errores with reason `2`.
 My bet is that AP is not implemented on TV Roms.
-  - If the app is `priv-app` it can also auto accept Android Auto connection and reset MTP mode when finished/errored.

 ## Operation Modes
 - **Client**: The gateway connects to master's wifi where HeadUnit runs as server.